syncfusion/ej2-react-docs/src/charts/range-navigator/tool-tip.md

 ## Label Format

-You can format and parse the date to all globalize format using [`labelFormat`](../api/range-navigator/rangeNavigatorModel/#labelformat) property in an axis.
+The `labelFormat` property in the tooltip is used to format and parse the date to all globalize formats.

 {% tab template="rangenavigator/getting-started", sourceFiles="app/**/*.tsx", compileJsx=true %}